eyjohn/evdev.me/_posts/2019-07-07-making-this-website-with-jekyll.md

 ### Setup Jekyll

-I will be using `docker` to run `jekyll` rather than install it on my system.
+I will be using `docker` to run `jekyll` rather than installing it on my system.
 This is because I plan on creating a CI/CD pipeline built on top of containers which I will explore in a future post.
 You can, however, install it natively on your system which I will not be covering.

 I chose the `jekyll/jekyll` dockerhub images which are provided by this repo [jekyll-docker](https://github.com/envygeeks/jekyll-docker/blob/master/README.md){:target="_blank"} and has great documentation.
 Let's write a quick wrapper script to easier to invoke the container while we develop: